BowlerHatLLC/asconfigc/README.md

 * `--debug=true` or `--debug=false`

-	Overrides the `debug` compiler option specified in `asconfig.json`.
+	Specify debug or release mode.
+Overrides the `debug` compiler option, if specified in *asconfig.json*.

 * `-h` or `--help`